toltalchaos/shop-os/README.md

 - site management submission buttons need more feedback

+- checkout :TOTAL: could use better visual, doesnt need to be an input box

+- focus on product cards
+  - loosing focus should eliminate description
+  - focusing should increase image size

 - email templates to better use the data in a product-like component

 - order instructions needs more information about the order (items...)